-Shared hosting is the most common type of hosting because it is one of the least expensive of the “paid” options, hower it is exactly what the term implies.
-Basically, your website is hosted on a particular server that is shared by various other websites.
+Shared hosting is the most common type of hosting because it is one of the least expensive of the “paid” options, however it is exactly what the term implies.
+Basically, your website is hosted on a particular server that is shared by hundreds, if not thousands, of other websites.
 The main advantage of this type of set up is its shared cost.
-In fact, you have to pay as little as $5 to $10 per month for the privilege of sharing a very powerful server with hundreds of other websites, if not more.
+In fact, you have to pay as little as $5 to $10 per month for the privilege of sharing a very server with other websites.

 Drawback of Shared Hosting

 The biggest drawback of this sort of shared hosting account is that you will be at the mercy of the various other websites being hosted by the same server.
 This means that popular websites can affect the performance of all the sites that are hosted on the server.
 A very high rate of traffic can increase the latency levels of the server and all the sites that it hosts.
 If your site is also included in such a plan, then it will also suffer in the same way.